This post is pinned to the top. Scroll down for recent posts

 About The Author:

-Will Ross is the webmaster and co-founder of REBTnetwork.org; he tutors REBT self-helpers and is the author and publisher of online REBT self-help materials.
+The late Will Ross was the webmaster and co-founder of REBTnetwork.org; he tutored REBT self-helpers and the author and publisher of online REBT self-help materials.

 WE WANT TO HEAR FROM YOU . . .